basicallydan/danhough.com/travel/index.markdown

 I'm quite interested in North Korea because it seems more unlike my home country than any other place I've visited.
 Due to the nature of their Internet access I do not expect anybody reading to be from the DPRK, but anybody else who happens to be taking a trip there at the same time as me, it'd be great to meet! <a href="mailto:dan@danhough.com?subject=Meet+me+in+Pyongyang">Get in touch</a>.

-### 13 October 2015: Qingdao, China
+### 13 October 2015: Shanghai, China

-This is a convenient place to stop on the way to the next two destinations, and a nice opportunity to visit the [Tsingtao brewery](http://en.wikipedia.org/wiki/Tsingtao_Brewery).
-Fancy meeting up? <a href="mailto:dan@danhough.com?subject=Meet+me+in+Qingdao">Let's grab a drink</a>.
+The world's largest city proper.
+I know pretty much nothing about Shanghai, so if you do, I'd love to <a href="mailto:dan@danhough.com?subject=Meet+me+in+Shanghai">hear from you</a>.

+### 17 October 2015: Quzhou, China

+Quzhou is probably one of the more obscure destinations on my trip, and it was only by luck of knowing someone doing a photography project there that I turned my gaze there.
+I'm hanging around there for about 3 days, so if you're in the area, <a href="mailto:dan@danhough.com?subject=Meet+me+in+Quzhou">get in touch</a>.

-### 14 October 2015: Zhangjiajie, China
+### 21 October 2015: Zhangjiajie, China

-This is the nature part of my trip!
+This is very much the nature part of my trip!
 I'm going here to visit the fantastic-looking [Zhangjiajie National Forest Park](http://en.wikipedia.org/wiki/Zhangjiajie_National_Forest_Park) with its unusual rock formations.
 Fellow ramblers and rock hunters: <a href="mailto:dan@danhough.com?subject=Meet+me+in+Zhangjiajie">Hit me up</a>.

-### 17 October 2015: Shanghai, China

-From the scenic tranquility of a rock forest to the world's largest city proper, the two are like yin and yang and I'm sure I'll feel it.
-I know pretty much nothing about Shanghai, so if you do, I'd love to <a href="mailto:dan@danhough.com?subject=Meet+me+in+Shanghai">hear from you</a>.

-### 19 October 2015: Hong Kong
+### 26 October 2015: Hong Kong

 This is one of the places that most people rave about when I tell them about my trip.
 I'm here for just under a week, and I understand there's quite a significant tech community in Hong Kong.
 If you're part of it, please <a href="mailto:dan@danhough.com?subject=Meet+me+in+Hong+Kong">get in touch</a> and I'll buy you a beer. :smile:

-<h3 title="This part of the journey is not yet confirmed" class="unconfirmed">25 October 2015: Bali, Indonesia</h3>

-After 3 weeks of near-non-stop travel, Indonesia is my opportunity to relax a bit for about a month.
-I'll be here to climb, dive, and maybe do some surfing.

-At the moment my vague plan is to stay at the Nomad House, but that may change depending on availability.

-If you're there, (especially if you're interested in climbing or diving) and you'd like to hang out: <a href="mailto:dan@danhough.com?subject=Meet+me+in+Bali">Get in touch</a>.

-<h3 title="This part of the journey is not yet confirmed" class="unconfirmed">22 November 2015: Singapore</h3>

-The final destination in my journey before a slightly mad-looking three-week-long trip up to Hanoi.
-It would be a great place, I think, to meet up with some fellow nomads. <a href="mailto:dan@danhough.com?subject=Meet+me+in+Singapore">Drop me a line</a> if you'd like to meet up.

-<h3 title="These plans are not yet confirmed" class="unconfirmed">27 November 2015-19 December 2015</h3>
+### 31 November 2015 - 19 December 2015

-The next few destinations will be far more manic and probably a little more flexible.
+The next few destinations aren't decided yet and are quite flexible.
 While I'm interested in meeting up with people in this time, it's going to be harder because travel will be harder to predict.
 I'll be taking boats, planes, trains, buses and tuk-tuks during this leg of the journey, and I expect it'll be a lot less sitting around with a lot more walking than before.
 It's going to be very exciting indeed :smile:

+* Hoi An, Vietnam
-* Ho Chi Minh City, Vietnam
+* Hanoi, Vietnam
+* Vientiane, Laos
+* Luang Prabang, Laos
+* Chiang Mai, Thailand
+* Bangkok, Thailand
+* Ko Chang, Thailand
 * Phnom Penh, Cambodia
 * Siem Reap, Cambodia
-* Bangkok, Thailand
-* Vientiane, Laos
-* Luang Prabang, Laos
-* Hanoi, Vietnam
+* Ho Chi Minh City, Vietnam
+* Singapore

 ## What's next?